GoFigr/gofigR/README.md

 ## Usage

-To enable GoFigr, simply call `enable_knitr` in your setup chunk. `analysis_name` specifies the analysis under which all figures will be published (it will be created automatically if it doesn't exist).
+To enable GoFigr, simply call `enable` in your setup chunk. `analysis_name` specifies the analysis under which all figures will be published (it will be created automatically if it doesn't exist).